YangLiu9208/JSRDA/README.md

 Figure 6: Exemplar frames from the MuHAVi dataset.
 Action classes: DrawGraffiti and WaveArms.

 ### Codes
 The demo codes for IXMAS dataset can be downloaded here.
-There are three .rar files totally: JSARDA_codes.part1.rar, JSARDA_codes.part2.rar and JSARDA_codes.part3.rar.
+There are twoe .rar files totally: JSARDA_codes.part1.rar and JSARDA_codes.part2.rar.
-You must download all of these three files.
+You must download all of these two files.
 If you use the codes or find the work helpful, please kindly consider to cite our paper by:
 ```
 @ARTICLE{8453034,
 author={Y. Liu and Z. Lu and J. Li and T. Yang},